jbcdnr/dotfiles/README.md

 # JB's Dotfiles

-This are my dot files for macOS and Linux.
+These are my dot files for macOS and Linux.
 Feel free to use them.

 To install them check out the dependencies below and run the following commands: